-\Elective Subjects A range of electives will be offered each year selected from the list below.
+A range of electives will be offered each year selected from the list below.
 Generally, the minimum enrolment for an elective to be offered will be 12 students.
 The listing for electives includes an allowance for Dissertation which is a prerequisite for Design Stage 7.
-Students are advised to enrol in Dissertation only in the session they intend to cubmit for accessment and not before. submit for assessment and not before.
+Students are advised to enrol in Dissertation only in the session they intend to submit for assessment and not before.